Snapstromegon/hoeser.dev/src/blog/2022-12-19-css-lets-nest.md

 And now my biggest problem: New developers.

-WebKit is correctly arguing against option C1/W3, that the lenient syntax of optionally an `@nest` except for when it's actually required (when the selector does not start with a sepcial character) is probably confusing to beginners.
+WebKit is correctly arguing against option C1/W3, that the lenient syntax of optionally an `@nest` except for when it's actually required (when the selector does not start with a special character) is probably confusing to beginners.
 But this syntax to me seems even more so.

 From my experience teaching beginners, I would expect the following to be asked a lot if this proposal passes: